centreon/centreon-collect/tests/README.md

 - [x] **BGRPCSSU4**: Start/Stop with unified_sql 10 times broker configured with grpc stream with 1sec interval and no coredump
 - [x] **BGRPCSSU5**: Start-Stop with unified_sql with reversed connection on grpc acceptor with only one instance and no deadlock
 - [x] **BLDIS1**: Start broker with core logs 'disabled'
+- [x] **BSCSS1**: Start-Stop two instances of broker and no coredump
+- [x] **BSCSS2**: Start/Stop 10 times broker with 300ms interval and no coredump
+- [x] **BSCSS3**: Start-Stop one instance of broker and no coredump
+- [x] **BSCSS4**: Start/Stop 10 times broker with 1sec interval and no coredump
+- [x] **BSCSSC1**: Start-Stop two instances of broker.
+The connection is made by bbdo_client/bbdo_server with tcp transport protocol.
+Compression is enabled on client side.
+- [x] **BSCSSC2**: Start-Stop two instances of broker.
+The connection is made by bbdo_client/bbdo_server with tcp transport protocol.
+Compression is disabled on client side.
+- [x] **BSCSSCG1**: Start-Stop two instances of broker.
+The connection is made by bbdo_client/bbdo_server with grpc transport protocol.
+Compression is enabled on client side.
+- [x] **BSCSSCGRR1**: Start-Stop two instances of broker.
+The connection is made by bbdo_client/bbdo_server with grpc transport protocol.
+Compression is enabled on output side.
+Reversed connection with retention and grpc transport protocol.
+- [x] **BSCSSCGRR2**: Start-Stop two instances of broker.
+The connection is made by bbdo_client/bbdo_server with grpc transport protocol.
+Compression is enabled on output side.
+Reversed connection with retention and grpc transport protocol.
+- [x] **BSCSSCRR1**: Start-Stop two instances of broker.
+The connection is made by bbdo_client/bbdo_server with tcp transport protocol.
+Compression is enabled on client side.
+Connection reversed with retention.
+- [x] **BSCSSCRR2**: Start-Stop two instances of broker.
+The connection is made by bbdo_client/bbdo_server with tcp transport protocol.
+Compression is disabled on client side.
+Connection reversed with retention.
+- [x] **BSCSSG1**: Start-Stop two instances of broker and no coredump
+- [x] **BSCSSG2**: Start/Stop 10 times broker with 300ms interval and no coredump
+- [x] **BSCSSG3**: Start-Stop one instance of broker and no coredump
+- [x] **BSCSSG4**: Start/Stop 10 times broker with 1sec interval and no coredump
+- [x] **BSCSSGA1**: Start-Stop two instances of broker.
+The connection is made by bbdo_client/bbdo_server with grpc transport protocol.
+An authorization token is added on the server.
+Error messages are raised.
+- [x] **BSCSSGA2**: Start-Stop two instances of broker.
+The connection is made by bbdo_client/bbdo_server with grpc transport protocol.
+An authorization token is added on the server and also on the client.
+All looks ok.
+- [x] **BSCSSGRR1**: Start-Stop two instances of broker and no coredump, reversed and retention, with transport protocol grpc, start-stop 5 times.
+- [x] **BSCSSK1**: Start-Stop two instances of broker, server configured with grpc and client with tcp.
+No connectrion established and error raised on client side.
+- [x] **BSCSSK2**: Start-Stop two instances of broker, server configured with tcp and client with grpc.
+No connectrion established and error raised on client side.
+- [x] **BSCSSP1**: Start-Stop two instances of broker and no coredump.
+The server contains a listen address
+- [x] **BSCSSPRR1**: Start-Stop two instances of broker and no coredump.
+The server contains a listen address, reversed and retention. central-broker-master-output is then a failover.
+- [x] **BSCSSR1**: Start-Stop two instances of broker and no coredump.
+Connection with bbdo_server/bbdo_client and reversed.
+- [x] **BSCSSRR1**: Start-Stop two instances of broker and no coredump.
+Connection with bbdo_server/bbdo_client, reversed and retention. central-broker-master-output is then a failover.
+- [x] **BSCSSRR2**: Start/Stop 10 times broker with 300ms interval and no coredump, reversed and retention. central-broker-master-output is then a failover.
+- [x] **BSCSST1**: Start-Stop two instances of broker and no coredump.
+Encryption is enabled on client side.
+- [x] **BSCSST2**: Start-Stop two instances of broker and no coredump.
+Encryption is enabled on client side.
+- [x] **BSCSSTG1**: Start-Stop two instances of broker.
+The connection is made by bbdo_client/bbdo_server with encryption enabled.
+This is not sufficient, then an error is raised.
+- [x] **BSCSSTG2**: Start-Stop two instances of broker.
+The connection is made by bbdo_client/bbdo_server with encryption enabled.
+It works with good certificates and keys.
+- [x] **BSCSSTGRR2**: Start-Stop two instances of broker.
+The connection is made by bbdo_client/bbdo_server with encryption enabled.
+It works with good certificates and keys.
+Reversed grpc connection with retention.
+- [x] **BSCSSTRR1**: Start-Stop two instances of broker and no coredump.
+Encryption is enabled. transport protocol is tcp, reversed and retention.
+- [x] **BSCSSTRR2**: Start-Stop two instances of broker and no coredump.
+Encryption is enabled.
 - [x] **BSS1**: Start-Stop two instances of broker and no coredump
 - [x] **BSS2**: Start/Stop 10 times broker with 300ms interval and no coredump
 - [x] **BSS3**: Start-Stop one instance of broker and no coredump